Best Practices11 min readMay 24, 2026

 Practical Zero Trust Checklist

-- ✓ Every important account has a unique password (generated randomly, not invented)
+• ✓ Every important account has a unique, randomly generated password

-- ✓ All critical accounts (email, banking, Apple/Google ID) have multi-factor authentication enabled
+• ✓ All critical accounts have multi-factor authentication enabled (not SMS)

-- ✓ All passwords stored in a zero-knowledge password manager, not a browser or spreadsheet
+• ✓ All passwords stored in a zero-knowledge password manager

 Recommended Tools

 Implementing zero trust principles is much easier with the right tools.
 For identity and password security, NordPass provides zero-knowledge encrypted password storage with breach monitoring — the foundation of personal zero trust.
-For team or family use, 1Password adds secure sharing and a detailed security audit dashboard.
+For teams or family use, 1Password adds secure sharing, role-based access controls, and a detailed security dashboard that shows you exactly where your zero trust posture has gaps.